 Fourth, the system caching did not modify the content of the material;

-Fifth, the defendant complied with the generally accepted rules concerning refreshing, reloading, or other updating of the material if specified by the person making material available online, unless the rules were used to prevent or unreasonably impair system caching;
+Fifth, the defendant [name] complied with the generally accepted rules concerning refreshing, reloading, or other updating of the material if specified by the person making material available online, unless the rules were used to prevent or unreasonably impair system caching;

-Sixth, the defendant did not interfere with the ability for the material to return to the original provider of the information;
+Sixth, the defendant [name] did not interfere with the ability for the material to return to the original provider of the information;

-Seventh, if access to the material was limited by a condition, the defendant did not allow access to the material unless the requester satisfied that condition.
+Seventh, if access to the material was limited by a condition, the defendant [name] did not allow access to the material unless the requester satisfied that condition.

-If you find that the defendant has proved each of these elements, your verdict should be for the defendant.
-If, on the other hand, you find that the defendant has failed to prove any of these elements, the defendant is not entitled to prevail on this affirmative defense.
+If you find that the defendant [name] has proved each of these elements, your verdict should be for the defendant [name].
+If, on the other hand, you find that the defendant [name] has failed to prove any of these elements, the defendant [name] is not entitled to prevail on this affirmative defense.

 Comment